-WCI recently concluded our inaugural Girls Advocacy and Leadership Series (GALS) in Kisumu, Kenya!
-Last summer, the Founder of Women in Sustainable Enterprises (WISE)-Kenya, Caroline Odera, stayed with WCI during her professional development experience component of the Mandela Washington Fellowship.
-This summer, WCI's Executive Manager, Brynn MacDougall, traveled to work with WISE under the Reciprocal Exchange component of the Fellowship.
-We are so excited to continue our relationship and empower girls in Kisumu!
+In 2017, the Founder of Women in Sustainable Enterprises (WISE)-Kenya, Caroline Odera, stayed with WCI during her professional development experience component of the Mandela Washington Fellowship.
+In 2018, WCI's Executive Manager, Brynn MacDougall, traveled to work with WISE as an awardee of the Reciprocal Exchange component of the Fellowship.

 “[Because of GALS] I can believe in myself to stand firm, both in my words and my thoughts, without fearing anyone.